tangobattle/tango/README.md

 | `MEGAMAN_BN@@AREE` | Megaman Battle Network (US)                           | 🤷 Works, with minor issues | 🤷 Folder                                   |
 | `ROCKMAN_EXE@AREJ` | Battle Network Rockman EXE (JP)                       | 🤷 Works, with minor issues | 🤷 Folder                                   |

-## Design

-Tango is composed of two parts: the launcher and the core.
-The launcher performs high-level control operations, such as starting matches and configuration, while the core performs emulation and netplay.
-There are additional supplementary tools (replayview, replaydump, keymaptool) that the launcher may also use for certain specialized operations.

-The core and launcher send IPC requests to each other over stdout/stdin pipes.

 ## Building

-### Core

-The core is written in Rust.
-Despite being for Windows, you must have a POSIX-y MinGW environment set up.
-The following instructions are for Ubuntu.

 1. Install Rust.